Parenting is hard. Add in special needs and parenting kids with trauma, and it can be overwhelming. But there is hope. The war has already been won.

-From kindergarten we’ve been fighting and advocating for our youngest sons.
-Until this year, it was mostly Elijah- his trauma he wore on his face.
+From kindergarten, we’ve been fighting and advocating for our youngest sons.
+Until this year, it was mostly Elijah- the trauma he wore on his face.
 You could read his mood like a bad mystery.
-No guess work- on his face, and in the face of anybody that crossed him.
-But Isaiah’s trauma was there, he was just stuffing it down and he did a good job of stuffing until there was nowhere left to hide it.
+No guesswork- on his face, and in the face of anybody that crossed him.
+But Isaiah’s trauma was there, he was just stuffing it down and he did a good job of stuffing it until there was nowhere left to hide it.
 So now, there are two.

 And then, the greatest loss to date was making the decision to send our son to residential care.